rootstrap/blog/content/How to Test React Native Apps - Manuela Viola.md

 https://gist.github.com/ManuViola77/ebb7e47769a54b2fb6759eeefc912809

-We will get more into detail when we use it in the `AnotherScreen` test.
+We will get more into detail when we use it in the `SecondaryScreen` test.

 ### MainScreen test